-The infamous Man Utd XI that received a guard of honour from Chelsea: Where are they now?
+Man Utd’s bizarre XI that received 2007 guard of honour from Chelsea - What happened to them?

 Sir Alex Ferguson’s side had just been crowned Premier League champions, so the likes of John Terry, Claude Makelele and Michael Essien applauded their opponents onto the pitch.

-However, Fergie had deployed a weakened starting XI with the forthcoming FA Cup final against Chelsea at the forefront of his mind.
+However, Fergie had deployed a weakened starting XI with the forthcoming FA Cup final against the Blues at the forefront of his mind.

 He benched the likes of Wayne Rooney, Rio Ferdinand and Paul Scholes, while Cristiano Ronaldo was given the night off.